ViktorijaSml/ViktorijaSml/README.md

 Welcome to my Github page! 😄

 - 👯 Finished a big project called Astro Arena in collaboration with Antonio Gorišek! https://www.youtube.com/watch?v=yggs0iJzYsg&t=1s
-- 🌱 No work experience yet; looking for a job!
+- 🌱 Recently finished internship program for ASP.NET at Valcon!
+Looking for a full time job!
 - 🛠️ Working on ASP.NET and C# skills (Udemy, internships...)
 - 💻 I have experience in other technologies and programmming languages: web-developmemt (CSS, HTML, Javascript), Python, Java, C++, Microcontrollers (Arduino IDE) ...
 - 🔎 Take a look around!